AdobeDocs/experience-manager-65.en/help/assets/content-fragments/content-fragments-managing.md

         * **Name**

-          The name; will be used to form the URL.
+          The name; is used to form the URL.

           Mandatory; will be automatically derived from the title, but can be updated.